goolzerg/nuget-aws/README.md

 4. Then SSH public key.
 The SSH key must be generated with 3rd party service, e.g puttygen.exe and replaced too.

-If you've already installed Terraform, you should in the same folder where you've created .tf file, start CLI and type:
+If you've already installed Terraform, you should in the same folder where you've downloaded .tf file, start CLI and type:
 ```
 $ terraform init
 $ terraform apply